oVirt/ovirt-site/source/develop/release-management/features/network/multiple-gateways.html.md

 ## Why do we need multiple gateways?

+The need for a gateway per network has emerged from the need to support other host networks (not VM networks) beside the management one.

+As an example, migration and storage networks can be defined, each passing dedicated traffic (one for storage communication and another for VM migration traffic), they may need to pass through different gateways.
+So the management network can be accessed using gateway A, storage using B and migration using C. A will usually be set on a host level as the host default gateway, and the others will be set for the individual networks.
+Otherwise, there would be no way for your storage to use a different router (than the management one) in the network.

-Now, oVirt assumes that the host's default gateway is the gateway defined on the ovirtmgmt network.
+oVirt assumes that the host's default gateway is the gateway defined on the ovirtmgmt network.
 With that in mind: Multiple oVirt users use this network topology:

 ![](/images/wiki/Multiple_Gateways_Topology.png)